 - Use your device’s volume buttons and select “Wipe Data or Factory Reset” option.
 Within a couple of minutes, all the data of your device will be wiped out.

 - That’s all, now your device should be working fine, so just perform a reboot and start using it.

 This method has been tested by a lot of users, and it works well in most scenarios.
 However, if the changes of flashing have been made to your device’s core system of firmware, this method may not work.

 So, if that’s the case with your device, then a factory reset will help you in no way to recover your device.
 But don’t worry, we’ve got another method for you!

 Try out FRP Bypass Apk to lift up the factory reset protection.

 Another way to get rid of this issue is by flashing stock ROM on your device.
 This method is a bit lengthy compared to the first one but does the job very well.
 Also, you’ll need a Computer or Laptop in order to perform this method on your device.

 At first, you will have to download the stock ROM of your device on your computer or laptop.
 The stock ROM of your device can be found on manufacturer’s site, all you have to do is just type your device’s name and model and select the ROM.

-Apart from that, you will also have to download the ODIN software and install it on your laptop or PC.
-ODIN software works only with Samsung devices, you’ll have to download different flashing tool depending on the brand’s device you have.
+Most importantly, download the ODIN software and install it on your laptop or PC.
+ODIN software works only with Samsung devices.

 Once everything is downloaded and installed properly, open up the ROM file and extract its contents to your desktop.
 Make sure that there is a file with .tar.md5 format in the ROM’s folder.
 Now you will have to go into “Download Mode” on your device, to do that just hold the “Home Button + Power Down + Power Key button“.